The days when a garage was used for storing your car along with a few tools and tins of paint have long since gone.

 If when closed the bottom of your garage door isn’t perfectly flush with the floor gaps will allow noise to easily escape.
-You can fix this by fitting a door threshold.
+You can fix this by fitting a garage door bottom seal.
 These are rubber lips which stand proud of the floor, when your garage door is closed they meet the rubber and create a seal.

 One final soundproofing factor to be aware of with garage doors is that if you use an automatic garage door opener this can create quite a lot of noise and will more than likely disturb whoever is sleeping in the room above the garage - not ideal if you need to take the car out early in the morning!